 Bill has been an integral part of the MLB Network since its beginning in 2009.
 He has been nominated for an Emmy Award three times in the Outstanding Sports Personality - Studio Analyst category, winning the coveted national honor in 2016.
 His regular "Bill's Blackboard" studio segments on the network are regarded as must-see TV for baseball fans everywhere.

-Bill and his wife, Candace, reside in Fallston, MD and have four children: Miranda, Anna, Reese, and Jack.
+Bill resides in Maryland with his wife, Candace, they have four children Miranda, Anna, Reese, and Jack.